lhnminh/Data-Portfolio-Projects/Intern Search Statistics/README.md

 # Internship Search Statistics
 This projects looks into my personal journey as I was searching for an internship for summer 2022

-WIP - Look at the visualization and create a story
+WIP - Look at the visualization and write a story

 This repository consists of files that I used for this project